 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
-Read the disclosure page for details.
-If you have purchased anything through our links, thank you.
-We’re grateful.)‘Dan in Real Life’ is a Funny Portrait of Real Family.
+Thank you to anyone who makes a purchase through these links.
+Read the disclosure page for details.)‘Dan in Real Life’ is a Funny Portrait of Real Family.
 Review of the 2007 dramedy with Steve Carrell. #Comedy #Movies #MovieReview Click To Tweet

 Content: there is some innuendo [there’s a question raised about how long it’s been since a character was with someone], and a scene – for laughs – involving an adult couple in the shower.
 Language is very minimal if it’s there at all.
 The film is rates PG13.